ga4gh/vrs/schema/vrs/def/Ga4ghIdentifiableObject.rst

           - `Extension <../gks-common/common.json#/$defs/Extension>`_
           - 0..m
           - A list of extensions to the entity.
 Extensions are not expected to be natively understood, but may be used for pre-negotiated exchange of message attributes between systems.
-       *  - mappings
-          - `ConceptMapping <../gks-common/common.json#/$defs/ConceptMapping>`_
-          - 0..m
-          - A list of mappings to concepts in terminologies or code systems.
-Each mapping should include a coding and a relation.
        *  - digest
           - string
           - 0..1